achristensen6/glassfrog-js/README.md

 You may also specify the `caching` flag.
 If set to `true` fetched API data will be stored locally.
-The `get()` method (documented below) allows you to specify if you want to attempt to retrieve data instantaneously from the local cache or from the GlassFrog server.
+The `get()` method (documented below) allows you to specify if you want to attempt to retrieve data instantaneously from the local cache or from the GlassFrog® server.

 The cache can dramatically speed up some of the organizational graph traversal methods.